Tunnel vision (peripheral vision loss)

 • Have routine follow-up exams to monitor your eye pressure and visual field

-Also, take these steps to reduce your risk of a vision-threatening stroke, especially if you have risk factors for cardiovascular disease:
+Also, it is recommended to take these steps to reduce your risk of a vision-threatening stroke, especially if you have risk factors for cardiovascular disease:

-The only real “cure” for tunnel vision and peripheral vision loss is prevention and early detection.
-Get a yearly physical, an annual eye exam, and follow the advice of your physician and eye doctor.
+Prevention and early detection are key when it comes to peripheral vision loss.
+It is recommended to get a yearly physical, an annual eye exam, and follow the advice of your primary care physician and eye doctor.

 SEE ALSO: Blurry peripheral vision